 The Black Lives Matter sky lantern portrays an instance where a client employed MOVE's design consultancy service.
 For instance, Black Lives Matter, embroiled in a false characterization as a violent and unruly movement, can use the evocative imagery of a lantern vigil to emphasize the origins of its purpose.

 For the full expression of the service, MOVE’s mobile customization station, allows protesters to fully express themselves by giving them blank foldable swag to write, stamp and collage their messages.

 Deployed at Refuse Fascism's rally in Times Square on Nov 4th, 2017.

 MOVE was a collaborative effort between Will Crum, Lassor Feasley and Alexia Cohen.
 It grew out of a mutual desire to design for protesters.
 The team was inspired by the contemporary frenzy of political expression that erupted since Trump's election in 2016, and they suspected that there might be a host of unmet design opportunities to respond to.

 To verify their suspicion, the team interviewed politically active individuals who were frequent protesters, organizers, or both.
 These conversations uncovered a host of insights into the needs of the community, which ranged from day-of-protest issues to pre- and post-event logistical headaches for organizers.
 But they ultimately latched onto an issue that stemmed directly from the influx of new protesters: When critical mass grows so quickly, a movement’s message may easily become diluted, distorted or confused.

-By taking this problem as a guiding light, the team focused their ideation around vehicles of at-event expression.
+By taking this problem as a guiding light, the team focused their ideation around vehicles for expression.
 And by adding in the more constant constraints of event organizers—budgets are small, what you bring is what you can carry—the concept of the flat-pack megaphone was born.
 The rest of the product line, and the MOVE brand itself, grew out from this initial seed.